 This annual financial report consists of two parts: Management's Discussion and Analysis (this section) and the basic financial statements.
 The Management's Discussion and Analysis is intended to share management's analysis of the Corporation's financial performance.
 The Corporation's financial statements are designed to provide readers with a broad overview of the Corporation's finances, in a manner similar to private businesses, such as real estate development and management.
-The financial statements included in this report were prepared in accordance with GAAP applicable to governmental entities for Proprietary Fund types ("Business-Type" activities).
+The financial statements included in this report were prepared in accordance with generally accepted accounting principles ("GAAP") applicable to governmental entities for Proprietary Fund types ("Business-Type" activities).
 The financial statements are accompanying data include the following:

-- 1. The Statements of Net Position - presenting information on all the Corporation's assets and liabilities, with the difference between the two reported as net position (equity). - The Statements of Revenue, Expenses, and Changes in Net Position presenting information on revenues and expenses showing how the Corporation performed. - 3.
+- 1. The Statements of Net Position - presenting information on all the Corporation's assets and liabilities, with the difference between the two reported as net position (equity). - 2.
+The Statements of Revenue, Expenses, and Changes in Net Position presenting information on revenues and expenses showing how the Corporation performed. - 3.
 The Statements of Cash Flows - presenting the inflows and outflows of cash and cash equivalents. - 4.
 Notes to Financial Statements- providing additional information essential to fully understanding the data provided in the financial statements.

-Seniors Housing Development Corporation of Gloucester County and Subsidiary MANAGEMENT'S DISCUSSION AND ANALYSIS (continued) December 31, 2021
+Seniors Housing Development Corporation of Gloucester County and Subsidiary MANAGEMENT'S DISCUSSION AND ANALYSIS (continued) For the Years Ended December 31, 2022 and 2021 Unaudited